Q&A for Power BI business users

 Question: I don't see Q&A on this dashboard.

 Answer 1: If you don't see a question box, first check your settings.
-To do this, select the cog icon in the upper right corner of your Power BI toolbar.
+To do this, select the cog icon in the upper right corner of your Power BI toolbar, or from the More options (...) dropdown menu.

-Answer 2: Sometimes the dashboard designer or your administrator turns Q&A off.
-Check with them to see if it's OK to turn it back on.
+Answer 2: Sometimes you won't have access to the settings.
+If the dashboard owner or your administrator turned Q&A off, check with them to see if it's OK to turn it back on.
+To look up the owner, select the name of the dashboard from the top menu bar.

 Question: I'm not getting the results I'd like to see when I type a question.

-Answer: Talk to the dashboard designer.
-There are many things the designer can do to improve the Q&A results.
-For example, the designer can rename columns in the dataset to use terms that are easily understood (
+Answer: Select the option to contact the report or dashboard owner.
+You can do this directly from the Q&A dashboard page or the Q&A visual.
+Or, you can look up the owner from the Power BI header.
+There are many things the owner can do to improve the Q&A results.
+For example, the owner can rename columns in the dataset to use terms that are easily understood (

 CustomerFirstName instead of

 CustFN).
-Since the designer knows the dataset really well, the designer can also come up with helpful questions and add them to the Q&A canvas.
+Since the owner knows the dataset really well, they can also come up with helpful questions and add them to the Q&A suggested questions.